Xooone47/build-records-webpack-plugin/README.md

-# build-stats-webpack-plugin
+# build-records-webpack-plugin

-A webpack plugin aiming to collect the build stats, including build type, build speed, build time, user information, add so on.
+A webpack plugin aiming to collect the build records, including build type, build speed, build time, user information, add so on.

 A classical output like: